Center for Disabilities Studies : TEEM Unit

 Transition, Education and Employment Model

-TEEM has several components, including: Community-Based Education Alliance (CBEA), Employment Services, Pathways for Life and the Career and Life Studies Certificate (CLSC) program.
+TEEM has several components, including: Swank, Employment Services, Pathways for Life, and the Career and Life Studies Certificate (CLSC) program.

 CLSC is a comprehensive, inclusive and customized postsecondary education programs for students with developmental and intellectual disabilities.
 It will serve those who desire more than a high school certificate or diploma, but who are not otherwise qualified for traditional postsecondary education programs and who require additional services and supports to succeed in furthering their education.
 More...

 The goal of Swank Employment Services is to develop job skills, vocational training, and employment opportunities for people with disabilities at the University of Delaware and in the surrounding community.
 Services include vocational evaluations, career exploration, job skills training, work readiness skills classes, job site accommodations, job coaching, 13-week internships, and real work experiences.
 More information Employment Services Brochure A Transition Guide for Parents

 Delaware high school students and young adults at the Junior Partners in Policymaking program learn about topics such as the history of the disabilities movement and past treatment, self-determination, futures planning, the legislative process and how to make your voice heard, inclusive education, assistive technology, and more.
 More…